snitch-org/snitch/README.md

  - growing the string span by this amount using `ss.grow(n)` or `ss.resize(old_size + n)`,
  - actually writing the textual representation of your value into the raw character array, accessible between `ss.begin() + old_size` and `ss.end()`.

 Note that _snitch_ small strings have a fixed capacity; once this capacity is reached, the string cannot grow further, and the output must be truncated.
 This will normally be indicated by a `...` at the end of the strings being reported (this is automatically added by _snitch_; you do not need to do this yourself).
 If this happens, depending on which string was truncated, there are a number of compilation options that can be modified to increase the maximum string length.
-See `CMakeLists.txt`, or at the top of `snitch.hpp`, for a complete list.
+See `CMakeLists.txt`, or `snitch_config.hpp`, or the top of `snitch_all.hpp`, for a complete list.

 ### Reporters